 Once a twinning arrangement reaches the 5-year maximum time limit, it is automatically terminated.
 Extensions/renewals of Twinning arrangements are not possible.

-There shall be no automatic transfer of leadership roles (secretariat, chair, convenor) from the lead to the twinned partner at the end of the twinning arrangement.
+There shall be no automatic transfer of leadership roles (secretariat, Chair, Convenor) from the lead to the twinned partner at the end of the twinning arrangement.
 The twinned partner leadership roles shall be removed from the GD.

 In the case of secretariat twinning, if the lead partner wishes to relinquish the secretariat, the committee may take a resolution to support the assignment of the secretariat to the twinned partner.
 In the case of an SC secretariat, the TC will approve this assignment based on the SC resolution.
 In the case of a TC secretariat, the ISO/TMB will approve this assignment based on the TC’s resolution.